Skip to main content

 • It allows the user to define a policy to automatically delete snapshots when the volume is nearly full.

-• Cannot be enabled on read-only volumes.
+• It cannot be enabled on read-only volumes.

 Notes: